 Do you speak outside of the United States?

 Yes, I’ve spoken several times in Canada, Europe, South America, Central America.
 It’s a blessing to get tiny glimpses into what God is doing in other countries.

 Who outside the Bible has had the biggest impact on you spiritually?

-Without a doubt, it’s been Charles Spurgeon, Norman Geisler, Chuck Smith, and my first pastor, Brian Brodersen.
+Without a doubt, it’s been Charles Spurgeon, Norman Geisler, and Chuck Smith.
 They’ve all had an enormous influence of my understanding of the Bible and walk with the Lord.
 Everyone knows who Charles Spurgeon was.
 Norman Geisler is the dean of Christian apologists in my opinion.
 No one has done more for the defense of the faith than him.
 He’s written or coauthored more than a hundred books on apologetics.
 I love that man!
 He’s handled God’s Word so faithfully for decades now and taught me so much.
 I’m really thankful for him.
 Chuck Smith was the founder of the Calvary Chapel movement and just a tremendous man of God who faithfully taught through the entire Bible, verse by verse, over and over again.
 I’ve listened to hundreds of his sermons over the years and have been so blessed by his love for the Lord, his love for people, and the Scriptures.
 I had the privilege of finally meeting him, filling in for him at his church (what an honor!), and even enjoyed a couple of meals with him.
 What a great brother he was!
 Looking forward to seeing him again in glory.

 If you could recommend just one or two resources for someone who wants to learn how to better defend their faith, what would you recommend?